 Our use of cookies

-We use necessary cookies to make our site work.
-Necessary cookies enable core functionality such as security, network management, website analytics and accessibility.
-You may disable these by changing your browser settings, but this may affect how the website functions.
+We use strictly necessary cookies to make our site work.
+These cookies enable core functionality such as security, network management, and accessibility.
 The cookies collect information in a way that does not directly identify anyone.
-For more information on how these cookies work, please see our privacy policy.
+For more information on how these cookies work please see our privacy policy.

-To agree to our use of cookies, click the 'Accept' button.
-No, give me more info
+To agree to our use of analytical cookies, click the 'Accept cookies' button.
+No, give me more information.

-Trading Standards Privacy Notice / Fair Processing Notice
+Trading Standards Privacy Notice / Fair Processing Notice (Including Financial Investigations and Digital Forensics)

 Your personal data

-Identification can be by directly using the data itself or by combining it with other information, which helps to identify a living individual.
+Identification can be by using the data itself or by combining it with other information, which helps to identify a living individual.

 What personal information is being processed and what for?

-Personal information is contained in complaints, intelligence / inspection reports, visit sheets, investigative procedures and service requests received by the department.
 These relate to consumer and business-related matters, investigations/enquiries into criminal and civil matters as well as ensuring compliance with legislation through a variety of activities including visits, inspections and testing.

 We will record and share details and activities relating to those suspected of criminal offences under investigation.